-This template is designed to provide an overview of common physical, environmental, and interpersonal expectations of a broad range of roles.
-It can help with matching candidates to the right job.
+This template is designed to provide an overview of common physical, environmental and interpersonal expectations of a broad range of roles.
+It can assist in the job matching process.

-The more detailed the information you provide to potential candidates, the better the job match will likely be.
-The list below is just a guide and not complete list.
+The more detailed the nature of the information provided to potential candidates, the stronger the job match is likely to be.
+The list below is not exhaustive and is provided as a guide only.

 Job title Enter Job Title here Hours Be specific about working hours.
 For example, the customer service desk may be open from 8.00 am to 7.00 pm with three shifts, with shift timings listed.
 Advertise as a full-time or part-time.
 Location Include the suburb and city.
-Consider including photos of the actual location, such as office space with facilities, plant warehouse Are hybrid or remote working arrangements possible within this role?
+Consider including photos of the actual location, such as office space with facilities, plant warehouse, etc. Are hybrid or remote working arrangements possible within this role?
 Consider whether the person needs to come into the office to perform the job.